MasteringBox – Black Voodoo Magic

 I ran the same track through MasteringBox 5 times to see if I could trick the software, but each mastered final sounded exactly the same, so it looks like the behind-the-scenes software is accurately picking up on the track dynamics and applying the right processing each time.

 All good so far.
 Let’s fire some tracks through the system and see what we get.

-This is not intended to be a sample-accurate scientific study of the process, more a quick example of some ok sounding audio chucked in to see how it works.
+This is not intended to be a sample-accurate scientific study of the process, but more a quick example of some ok-sounding audio chucked in to see how it works.

-I’ve chosen a cover song my band recorded a few years back that I’m pretty happy with the final mix results off the desk (well, virtual desk – we used Reaper DAW to record and mix).
-The song has a driving 8th note rock bass played on the B string of a 5 string bass with lots of lower A and G notes added, doubled guitars and loads of synth and sample elements.
+I’ve chosen a cover song my band recorded a few years back I’m pretty happy with the final mix results off the desk (well, virtual desk – we used Reaper DAW to record and mix).
+The song has a driving 8th-note rock bass played on the B string of a 5-string bass with lots of lower A and G notes added, doubled guitars and loads of synth and sample elements.
 Quite tricky to mix as the instruments are all frequency hogs and chew up a lot of the dynamic range, particularly easy to overcook with compression if you’re not careful.

 This track has BUS compression applied to a level I was happy with at the time – but tracks should not have master BUS compression when uploaded to MasteringBox or else you’re basically double dipping.
 And also note, WAV files have been converted to Mp3 due to space restrictions here, so there is some degree of quality loss in the mastered versions, keep that in mind.

 Below are the test results.
 The first track is the original mix bounced out of Reaper back in 2012.
 Second, is passed through MasteringBox set to default and CD quality optimization.
 The third is the same, but web optimized Mp3 directly from MasteringBox, and finally the fourth is mobile optimized in m4a format.